pralad-p/time-callout/README.md

 # time-callout
 An application for setting the time to an arbitrary deadline and let your PC speak out the current time and time to deadline in 10-minute intervals.

+### Restrictions
+Might only work for Windows PC's and those that have Python 3 installed.

 ## Instructions
 1. Open *TimeCallout.exe*.
 2. Enter the hours and minutes in strict (HH) format.